 Following is your Tetouan travel guide you should never miss!

 Visit the history-rich Archaeological Museum

-If are you looking for something new with your Tetouan travel guide, the medina’s Souk District is a wonderful place to trade for goods, snack to your heart’s wish from the countless stalls, and get involved in the busy and active local action.
+If you’re looking for something new on your trip to Tetouan, the medina’s souk district is a great place to shop and grab snacks from the countless stalls and get involved in the bustling local souk.
 In case you didn’t know yet, El Fouki Market is the place where the locals go to purchase their bread.
 You will find loaves here in all sizes and shapes fresh from the oven, which includes round loves and traditional flat loaves

 On the other hand, the El Hot Market is where you will find lovely ceramic works and handcrafted jewelry by goldsmiths.
 Guersa El Kebira is the place where textile and clothing traders set up shop, along with wonderful local textiles to purchase.
 For shoppers searching for a special gift for their loved ones, the Souk District shouldn’t be missed in their Tetouan travel guide.

 If you are going to take only a one-day journey from Tetouan, make sure to make it to Chefchaouen, acknowledge for being one of the picturesque towns of Morocco.
 This is a holy town with 20 sanctuaries and mosques, where hundreds and thousands of the faithful join in an annual pilgrimage.

 The white and blue-washed houses in Chefchaouen in the medina are fantastic in its sheer beauty and even the numbers of tourists exploring it can’t break the magical spell of this town.

 Therefore, if you are one of those persons who plan to visit Tetouan, make sure to have these places in your Tetouan travel guide for a wonderful and memorable experience in this rich and amazing city.